semaphoreci/docs/tour_concepts.md

 ## Secrets

 A _secrets_ is sensitive data such as API keys.
-They **shoult not** be commited to source control.
+They **should not** be committed to source control.
 Instead they should be read from environments variables.
 Semaphore securely manages sensitive data for use in _blocks_ and _tasks_ via environment variables.
 Secretes are created with the `sem` CLI and configured in the YML pipeline.
 Refer